Why Someone With 8 Unfinished Kickstarters Never Saw Star Wars But Hates It Anyway--And Why That Makes Perfect Sense

 Now of course what any conscientious reader will be wondering right now is either:

--Yeah dude, everyone already knows David Hill, game designer, RPG gadfly, avid advocate of online harassment, and Concerned Father par excellence with the 8 unfinished Kickstarters is not exactly the sharpest knife in the drawer, why should I care?
+-Yeah dude, everyone already knows Hill, game designer, RPG gadfly, avid advocate of online harassment, and Concerned Parent par excellence with the 8 unfinished Kickstarters is not exactly the sharpest knife in the drawer, why should I care?

 Maybe you shouldn't care--if you don't think that cool game stuff you want to play can come out of discussions about games we have online, you can probably stop now.

-Anyway: this is about a much larger thing, it's about a way of talking about films and books and games that Hill advocates and represents but that goes wayyyyyyyyyyyyyyyyyyyy beyond him.
+Anyway: this is about a much larger thing, it's about a way of talking about films and books and games that Hill advocates and represents but that goes wayyyyyyyyyyyyyyyyyyyy beyond them.

 The method is: